tranquilit/WAPT-Documentation/source/wapt-concept/index.rst

 * package unzip to temp folder
 * :file:`setup.py` content is stored in WAPT agent database located in :file:`C:\\Program Files (x86)\\wapt\\db\\waptdb.sqlite`
 * software installed from unzipped files
-* in case of success : downloaded package + unzipped files are deleted and status is send to server
+* in case of success : downloaded package + unzipped files are deleted and status is sent to server
-* in case of failure : downloaded package is kept - unzipped files are deleted - error status send to server
+* in case of failure : downloaded package is kept - unzipped files are deleted - error status sent to server

 That behavior is important as it has an impact on further actions.